Residency in Buffalo

 Buffalo is home to one of the most innovative and exciting neurosurgery residency training programs in the country, through University at Buffalo Neurosurgery.
 As an acclaimed regional referral center for neurosurgical disorders, University at Buffalo Neurosurgery attracts a large and varied patient base.
 In the past year, we served more than 9,300 patients, and performed more than 3,000 neurosurgery and endovascular procedures.

 Residency training in neurosurgery at the University at Buffalo is sponsored by University Medical Resident Services.
-Educational activities and clinical rotations take place at multiple hospitals: Buffalo General Medical Center, Gates Vascular Institute, Women & Children’s Hospital of Buffalo—all part of the Kaleida Health System, Erie County Medical Center and Roswell Park Cancer Institute.
+Educational activities and clinical rotations take place at multiple hospitals: Buffalo General Medical Center/Gates Vascular Institute, John R. Oishei Children’s Hospital—all part of the Kaleida Health System, Erie County Medical Center and Roswell Park Comprehensive Cancer Care Center.

 University at Buffalo Neurosurgery participates in the National Residency Matching Program (NRMP) and Electronic Residency Application Services (ERAS), and accepts two residents per year into its training program.
 Our seven-year program is designed to provide progressive learning experiences and to encourage progressive responsibility.
 Structured rotations, including a three-month endovascular rotation, ensure that residents acquire the requisite knowledge and skills to diagnose and treat neurosurgical disorders, while educational conferences expose residents to the disciplines of neuroanatomy, neurophysiology, neuropathology, neuropharmacology, and neurochemistry.
 Although structured, the program is flexible to accommodate each resident’s individual educational needs and interests.